bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 ### Client ID

 The `client_id` is what identifies your application to the OAuth server.
-It is used to fetch the client metadata, and to initiate the OAuth flow.
+It is used to fetch the client metadata and to initiate the OAuth flow.
 The `client_id` must be a URL that points to the [client metadata](#client-metadata).